ionic-team/capacitor/site/docs-md/plugins/android.md

 To get started, first generate a plugin as shown in the [Getting Started](./#getting-started) section of the Plugin guide.

-Next, open `your-plugin/android/your-plugin` in Android Studio.
+Next, open `your-plugin/android/` in Android Studio.
+You then want to navigate to the `.java` file for your plugin, which changes depending on the Plugin ID and Plugin Class Name you used when creating the plugin.

+For example, for a plugin with the ID `com.domain.myplugin` and the Plugin Class Name `MyPlugin`, you would find the `.java` file at `android/src/main/java/com/domain/myplugin/MyPlugin.java`.

 ## Building your Plugin